-If these requirements are met, you should be good to go.
-However, you should make sure you have a good financial advisor because if any of the mandatory reports or filings are not completed, you could risk losing your S corp status completely.
-You would then be relegated to C corp status, which makes you subject to double-taxation.
+If these requirements are met, you are ostensibly eligible for S-Corp treatment..
+However, you should make sure you have a good financial advisor because if any of the mandatory reports or filings are not completed, you could risk losing your S-Corp status and would then be relegated to C corp status.

 - Choose your business name, if such a process is required in your state.

 - Obtain the appropriate licenses and permits you need to operate within your industry.

 - Apply for an employer identification number (EIN).

 - Apply for any other tax identification numbers required by your state and/or local government offices.
 You will need these for your payroll tax remittance as well as workers compensation, unemployment insurance, and so on.

 Within two and a half months of forming your corporation, file IRS form 2553.